janmichek/blockchain-election/readme.md

-### Blockchain Election
+### Blockchain Election DAPP

+App simulates voting for two candidates.
+Each account can only vote once.
+There is an event after voting implemented which affects UI.

-This repository is inspired by tutorial: https://www.youtube.com/watch?v=3681ZYbDSSk
+This repository is inspired by following tutorial: https://www.youtube.com/watch?v=3681ZYbDSSk

 ## Dependencies